We offer video telehealth to the residents of 28 US states.

-She graduated from National University of Health Sciences with a Doctorate in Naturopathic Medicine (ND).
+She graduated from National University of Health Sciences with a Doctorate in Naturopathic Medicine (ND/NMD).
 She is drawn to internal medicine and has a special interest in endocrinology.
 In her spare time, Dr. Alisma enjoys spending time with her family, trying out new workout routines, and exploring new foods and flavors.
 She is fond of sharing knowledge and empowering others to take back control of their health.
 She looks forward to helping you to optimize your health!

 The information contained on this website is presented for educational purposes only.
 Nothing contained on this website should be construed nor is intended to be used for medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified health care provider.
 Should you have any health care related questions, please call or see your physician or other qualified health care provider promptly.
 Always consult with your physician or other qualified health care provider before making any changes to your healthcare routine.
 You should never disregard medical advice or delay in seeking it because of something you have read on this website.